 Robin Moffatt, Confluent

-Integrating Apache Kafka with other systems in a reliable and scalable way is often a key part of an event streaming platform.
+Integrating Apache Kafka with other systems in a reliable and scalable way is often a key part of a streaming platform.
 Fortunately, Apache Kafka includes the Connect API that enables streaming integration both in and out of Kafka.
 Like any technology, understanding its architecture and deployment patterns is key to successful use, as is knowing where to go looking when things aren’t working.
 This talk will discuss the key design concepts within Kafka Connect and the pros and cons of standalone vs distributed deployment modes.
 We’ll do a live demo of building pipelines with Kafka Connect for streaming data in from databases, and out to targets including Elasticsearch.
 With some gremlins along the way, we’ll go hands-on in methodically diagnosing and resolving common issues encountered with Kafka Connect.
 The talk will finish off by discussing more advanced topics including Single Message Transforms, and deployment of Kafka Connect in containers.

 Fast Kafka Apps!

 We all know Kafka is designed to allow applications to produce and consume data with high throughput and low latency, right?
 In practice, achieving this goal requires some tuning.
 Starting with a consideration of design principles and best practices for distributed applications, we’ll explore various practical tips to improve your client application’s performance.
 We’ll look first at the most important producer and consumer configuration options because these apply even when you have limited control of the brokers’ cluster setup.
 Secondly, we’ll look at how the brokers’ cluster deployment, topology and configuration could help further.
 Finally a word on some gotchas of performance analysis, that apply to Kafka too!